whatsupmailbox/whatsupmailbox.github.io/_posts/2016-02-14-Ipsy-Subscription-February-2016-Review.md

       <img src='/images/IpsyFeb2016Info2.jpg'>
 </figure>

-<p>This month's theme is "Pretty in Ipsy Pink", and since it's their signature color, their celebrating it by including this shade with their subscribers.</p>
+<p>This month's theme is "Pretty in Ipsy Pink", and since it's their signature color, their celebrating it by including this shade in every glam bag.</p>
 <br>

 # And here are my Ipsy February 2016 items:</H4>